zmyer/graal/docs/reference-manual/languages/jvm/options.md

 To exit the VM on a compiler error, set this option value to `ExitVM`.
-* `-Dgraal.CompilationBailoutAction=Print`: This option is similar to `graal.CompilationFailureAction` except that it applies to compilations that are aborted due input that the compiler decides not to compile.
+* `-Dgraal.CompilationBailoutAction=Print`: This option is similar to `graal.CompilationFailureAction` except that it applies to compilations that are aborted due to input that the compiler decides not to compile.
 For example, bytecode that contains unbalanced monitors.
 The default value for this option is `Silent`.
 * `-Dgraal.CompileGraalWithC1Only=false`: Specifies that Graal should compile itself.
 By default, Graal is compiled by C1.
-* `-Dgraal.GraalCompileOnly=<pattern>`: Restricts compilation by Graal only methods matching `<pattern>`.
+* `-Dgraal.GraalCompileOnly=<pattern>`: Restricts compilation by Graal only to methods matching `<pattern>`.
 The pattern format is the same as that for the `graal.MethodFilter` option whose complete help description can be seen with `-XX:+JVMCIPrintProperties`.
 * `-Dgraal.TraceInlining=true`: Shows the inlining decision tree for each method compiled.